Neural binding: Gestalt psychology and correlating critiques

-To contrast this, another group of scientists (Treisman & Gelade) believed that the mechanisms did not work preattentively.
+By contrast with this, another group of scientists (Treisman & Gelade) believed that the mechanisms did not work preattentively.
 They postulated that in order to make correct bindings there had to be attention.
 Hence, they called their theory "attentional binding."
 The idea of attentional binding is that, as someone places their attention on an object with multiple features, they develop over time a coherent representation of that object and the characteristics that it holds.
 These characteristics, after being processed through attention, can be stored in short-term memory or as episodic memories.

 One more contrast to Gestalt psychological emphasis in neural binding was brought up by L. Chen.
 Chen asserts that the local-global idea of Gestalt does not suffice in explaining neural processing.
 Instead, Chen uses the idea that perception depends on "topological invariants that describe the geometrical potentiality of the entire stimulus configuration".
 The idea here is that looking at a certain object creates a stimulus which in turn fires a constellation of that object, and then the object becomes recognized.

 The rebuttal to Chen's idea is that since each object has its own constellation, as well as its own particular set of neurons, there would not be enough space in the brain for all the appropriate neuronal pathways.
 This ratio of 1:1 simply could not support the many complex mechanisms of the human brain.

 Later, more writings were produced regarding preattentive binding.
 Although they did not focus as much on Gestalt psychology, they were important to the idea of the preattentiveness of the brain.
 One such addition onto this theory was put out by Duncan and Humphreys.
 They said that some types of features, when trying to form the image, compete against one another for "the limited capacity object recognition stage".
 This means that certain parts of an object have multiple ways of being featured by the brain.
 Each different type of feature then competes with the others, trying to become the feature that is displayed to the individual.
 This can then account for the understanding of how each person views a whole object differently than another person.
 They also then see its global function on a very different scale.

 This idea of differential grouping is also brought up by Aksentijevic, Elliott, and Barber.
 Their theory is based on different perceptions of geometrical space that can then supply a "starting point for a systematic exploration of the subjective properties of certain classes of visual and auditory grouping phenomena, such as apparent motion, grouping within static two-dimensional displays and auditory streaming."
 This idea shows how different people perceive geometrical space, which can lead to different auditory and visual streams.